DispatchCode/x64-Instruction-Decoder/README.md

 ```

 Of course you can gather more information about each instruction.
-Here below a sample detailed report created by MCA processing of two of the instructions of the set above, inst.
+Here below a sample detailed report created by x64ID processing of two of the instructions of the set above, inst.
 1 and inst.
 10:

 ```
 /**